 Throw a beach-themed party

 Even if you don't live near the water, you can still have fun at the "beach."
 Go all out and turn your backyard into a seashore soiree.
 Serve up fruity cocktails with funky paper umbrellas.
 Grill up kebabs and cut up some watermelon.
 Keep seating simple by making the meal picnic-style on beach blankets and towels.
 Break out the limbo stick and cornhole boards for your guests to have the full beach experience!

 Why We Love National Beach Day

 Little, simple acts can make a huge impact on the health of beaches and oceans.
 Walking more and switching to fluorescent light bulbs can help reduce your carbon footprint.
-Forego using so many plastic products, as many end up in the water, and often wreak havoc on the animals’ habitat.
+Forego using so many plastic products, as many end up in the water.
+They can wreak havoc on the coastal habitat.

 The beach offers countless opportunities to enjoy the outdoors and sunshine.
 Take a swim in the ocean and get some fresh saltwater on your skin.
 Lay out on a towel and give your skin some vitamin D. Put up a net to play a game or two of beach volleyball.
 Pack a picnic so you don’t have to leave, and make sure you stay to catch the sun set over the water!

-There are many organizations out there that help all year long to keep beaches clean and fun.
-Save Our Beach works to “educate individuals, companies, schools & organizations on how their environmental footprint impacts their community and the world.”
+There are many organizations that help to keep beaches clean and fun all year long.
+Save Our Beach works to “educate individuals, companies, schools and organizations on how their environmental footprint impacts their community and the world.”
 Many beach communities have groups that advocate for environmentally-friendly behavior.
-If you live near a beach, check out your local organization to volunteer to do your part.
+If you live near a beach, check out your local organization to volunteer.